 - Strengths 25 – 34: Lesser Strengths

-This assessment has existed for quite some time – now version 2.0 – and is backed over 30 years of scientific reasearch and has been taken by over 17.2 million people.
-I say this not to convince anyone to take it, rather to underscore the point of its significance and that its not some 5 minute quiz on the back of some magazine.
+This assessment has existed for quite some time – now version 2.0 – and is backed by over 30 years of scientific research and has been taken by over 17.2 million people.
+I say this not to convince anyone to take it, but to underscore the point of its significance and that its not some 5 minute quiz on the back of some magazine.

 For a bit more context, here are My Top 5 Strengths: